MadDinosaur/ISEP-LAPR2/docs/SprintB/US9/US9_Requirements.md

 **From the specifications document:**

 >Such tests rely on measuring one or more parameters that can be grouped/organized by categories.

+**From the client clarifications:**

+In the US9 what do you mean by the collecting methods and  what collecting methods  are available??
+>When the administrator (US9) specifies a new type of test, the administrator also specifies the method to collect a sample.
+The administrator introduces a brief description for each collecting method.

 ### 1.3.
 Acceptance Criteria